 The white-washed cottage walls continue into the en-suite bathroom, although the shower area is made from canvas with wide gauze windows, giving an outdoors feel.
 There’s ample hot running water to the powerful shower, which might well be the best we have had in the Mara, and to twin ceramic sinks, which are set atop a wide wooden tabletop in front of a large mirror.
 Organic toiletries are provided and there is a flushing toilet.

 Activities are quite varied at Saruni Mara, though most people will spend much of their time doing drives into the Mara North Conservancy.
+Although it's also worth noting that Saruni Mara also have the option of doing the game drives in the neighbouring Lemek Conservancy, giving them access to a much larger area than other camps in Mara North.
 Six open-sided Land Rovers are available for guests (three nine-seaters and three six-seaters) and whenever possible, the camp aims to give each solo guest, couple or family group their own vehicle.
 It is also possible to do bushwalks with Maasai guides, and village visits (for a small extra fee payable to the community).

 Those staying at Saruni Mara for three nights are also offered a day in the Maasai Mara National Reserve.
 It takes approximately two-and-a-half hours to reach the reserve, so this is always done a full-day trip with a picnic breakfast and lunch.